-If you would like to track your 'application source' when using the application URL method via idibu (Apply's URL's), we can provide the means to do this.
+If you would like to track the source of your candidates when using the Application URL method via idibu, we can provide the means to do this.

-This is a hidden option in idibu, however if you do want to use Apply URL's and track your sources, please let us know via support so we can enable it for you.
+This is a hidden option in idibu, however, if you do want to use Apply URLs and track your sources, please let us know so we can enable it for you!

 Once activated, simply navigate to 'System Settings' to complete the setup:

-Here, you will need to provide your 'custom tracking parameter', as per the screengrab above (1).
+Here, you will need to provide the name of your tracking parameter, as per the screengrab above (1).

-..then you should provide a custom tracking parameter that your ATS will understand, and will be able to record application sources based on the custom parameter and it's value.
+If, for example, your own Apply URL is http://www.goodrec.co.uk then you should provide a custom tracking parameter that your website or ATS will understand and will be able to record based on it and its value.

-Let's use 'job_board' as an example parameter here.
+Let's use 'job_board' as an example Application URL tracking parameter here.

-When idibu posts your job (using your Apply URL), we will append this parameter to your URL, AND we will also add the value associated with the specific board you are posting to (see field 2, above)
+When idibu posts your job (using your Apply URL), we will append this parameter to your URL and we will also add the value associated with the specific website you are posting to, as per the screengrab above (2).

-Default values can be seen here (you need to be logged to your idibu account), however you can also map custom values to any board you are using instead if preferred..
-To do that, just use 'click to edit' next to Application URL tracking mapping on the Settings page, this will open up the board list (as you can see above - 2).
-Then, just provide a custom value for any of your boards and save the page.
+Each source comes with a default value, however, you can also map your own custom values to any board you are using.
+To do that, just use 'click to edit' below Application URL tracking mapping on the Settings page - this will open up the board list, as you can see above (2).
+Then, just provide the custom value of your choosing for any of your boards - and save the page.

-Ultimately you will end up with custom apply URL's for every posting, which will therefore allow your ATS to track exactly which job board the candidate was redirected to you from.
+Ultimately, you will end up with a custom Apply URL for every posting, which will, therefore, allow your ATS to track exactly which job board the candidate was redirected to you from.

-You can also append the base64 encoded idibu job ID (12345 in above example).
-Using that alongside the source parameter, you can upload candidates from your landing page (i.e website) back into idibu using this webservice:
+You can also append the idibu's job ID using the Application URL job id parameter.
+Please keep in mind, this parameter will always be URL-safe-base64-encoded.
+Using that alongside the source parameter, you can, for example, upload candidates that applied via your Application URL back into idibu using this webservice:

-With all this in place, idibu can provide you with detailed analytics, even though you'd be using your landing page for application process.
-Why spend a lot of time developing your own, independent reporting if you can use idibu's out of the box solution?
+With all this in place, idibu can provide you with detailed analytics, even though you'd be using your landing page for the application process.
+Why spend a lot of time developing your own, independent reporting if you can use idibu's out-of-the-box solution?